 Celebrations of the birth of Christ may vary from family to family, from church to church and from tradition to tradition.
 In reality it doesn’t matter how we celebrate as long as the true message of Christmas is our main focus.

-As a child, my favorite Christmas decoration was the Christmas Star.
+As a child, my favourite Christmas decoration was the Christmas Star.
 We placed the star on the top of our tree year after year.
 One Christmas, we visited cousins who used a fairy.
 A star was nowhere to be seen.
-As a nine year old at that time I could not comprehend how a fairy could replace the precious tree-topper.
+As a nine-year-old at that time I could not comprehend how a fairy could replace the precious tree-topper.
 Later in life when I had my own family the idea of a fairy tree-topper never entered my mind.
 Our own children were brought up knowing the true meaning of Christmas: The birth of Jesus.
-The brightness of that Christmas Star reflected the announcement of royalty birth, Jesus—the light of the world and guided the shepherds and the wise men to Jesus.
+The brightness of that Christmas star reflected the announcement of royalty birth, Jesus—the light of the world and guided the shepherds and the wise men to Jesus.

 Let’s show love and grace to those who see things differently to us this Christmas.
 Let your light shine so we glorify your Father, which is in heaven.